 How is SR-22A different from SR-22 in Georgia?

-Georgia issues two somewhat similar yet different documents that need to be filed, depending on the driving infraction:
+Georgia issues two similar yet different documents that need to be filed depending on the driving infraction:

 “An SR-22 certificate is primarily for low-level driving offenders, such as those not carrying the state’s minimum liability coverage.
-It is sometimes referred to as a Financial Responsibility for the Future certificate,” explains Friedlander.
+It is sometimes referred to as a Financial Responsibility for the Future certificate,” Friedlander says.